iprakhar22/JC-62-Simulator/README.md

 * MBA - Copy the value of accumulator to register B
 * ADD - Add the values of accumulator to register B and write-back into accumulator
 * SUB - Subtract the values of accumulator from register B and write-back into accumulator.
 Negative Flag (NF) is set high(1) in case the value obtained is negative.
+* JMP AH - Jump to address A in hexadecimal base.
+* JN AH - Jump to address A in hexadecimal base if negative flag (NF) is set high.
 * HLT - Halt the program.

-Sample Code to Test: ( performs addition of X and Y and stored back at location Y. Map values into X and Y before running )
+Sample Code to Test: (performs addition of X and Y and stored back at location Y. Map values into X and Y before running)
 ~~~~
 LDA X
 MBA